MEND1CANTB1AS/Math_Game/README.md

 # Overview

 We have created an elementary level math game intended to help children to review and memorize basic math problems.
-An unanswered math equation that uses one of the four basic operators (+, -, x, ÷) appears in the middle of the screen and six possible answers appear around the board, only one is correct.
+An unanswered math equation that uses one of the four basic operators (+, -, x, ÷) appears in the middle of the screen and six possible numbers appear around the screen, only one is correct.
 The player has 30 seconds to determine the correct answer and move to that number before they lose a life!
 Each time the player gets the answer right, they earn 5 points.
 If they get the answer wrong, they lose 1 point.
 The player has three lives to get as many answers right and earn as many points as they can.
 The player must be careful not to fall of the edge and to avoid the lava at the bottom of screen.
-The high scores will be recorded in *The Floor is Lava Hall of Fame.* The user moves the player by useing the arrow keys and A, S, D, W keys.
+The high scores will be recorded in *The Floor is Lava Hall of Fame.* The user moves the player by useing the arrow keys or A, S, D, W keys.

 # Development Environment